mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 To satisfy partial fill rules, all fractional outputs and the change output must appear in the TxPrefix, similarly as required_outputs in MCIP #31.
 However, the amounts of these TxOut's are allowed to be different -- every other field must be the same.
 Transaction validation must confirm that the amounts are different in an acceptable way.

-For more complex rules, the counterparty may need to supply additional data to transaction validation to confirm such rules.
-Therefore, a TxIn now has optional InputRuleVerificationData, which is required when partial fill rules are present.

 In order to verify that partial fills were performed correctly, we must reveal the amounts of all fractional outputs and corresponding outputs in the `TxPrefix` to the enclave.
 To do this, we reveal the secret which underlies both the amount commitment and the masked value, so that the enclave can essentially do view-key matching on these TxOut's.

 In order to avoid revealing unnecessary information, we modify the derivation of the value mask and the amount blinding factor of the Pedersen commitment from the TxOut shared secret.
 We introduce a second step, with a second key called the Amount shared secret.